Narrative of the Life of Frederick Douglass: Synopsis

-He is then moved through a few situations before he is sent to St. Michael's.
-His regret at not having attempted to run away is evident, but on his voyage he makes a mental note that he traveled in the North-Easterly direction and considers this information to be of extreme importance.
-For some time, he lives with Master Thomas Auld who is particularly cruel, even after attending a Methodist camp.
-Douglass is pleased when he eventually is lent to Mr. Covey for a year, simply because he would be fed.
-Mr. Covey is known as a "negro-breaker", who breaks the will of slaves.
+He is then moved through a few situations before being sent to St. Michael's.
+His regret at not having attempted to run away is evident, but on his voyage he makes a mental note that he traveled in a north-easterly direction and considers this information to be of extreme importance.
+For some time, he lives with Thomas Auld who doesn't become a humane master even after attending a Methodist camp meeting.
+Douglass is pleased when he eventually is lent to Edward Covey for a year, simply because he would be fed.
+Covey is known as a "negro-breaker", who breaks the will of slaves.